 White River National Wildlife Refuge

-Formally known as the Dale Bumpers White River National Wildlife Refuge, this sanctuary is primarily recognized for housing around 2/3 of the bird species found in Arkansas.
-Many other animals with various types of habitats can also be found spread along the 160,756 acre refuge.
-Crossing four different counties in the state of Arkansas (Desha, Monroe, Phillips, and Arkansas county), the WRNW Refuge is sternly governed by the United States Fish and Wildlife Service, a federal government agency devoted to maintaining and preserving fish, wildlife, and natural habitats.
-With over 300 lakes and ponds, 70 different tree species, and the gorgeous White River, this refuge is one of the largest remaining bottomland hardwood forests in the Mississippi River Valley.
+Created in 1935 as part of the New Deal Era public works projects, the Dale Bumpers White River National Wildlife Refuge is home to around two-thirds of the bird species that live in Arkansas.
+Many other animals with various types of habitats can also be found within the 160,756-acre refuge which crosses into four Arkansas counties (Desha, Monroe, Phillips, and Arkansas).
+The area is administered by the United States Fish and Wildlife Service, a federal government agency devoted to maintaining and preserving fish, wildlife, and natural habitats.
+With over 300 lakes and ponds, 70 different tree species, and the flora and fauna in the White River, this refuge is one of the largest remaining bottomland hardwood forests in the Mississippi River Valley.

 Backstory and Context

 There are over 300 lakes and ponds located throughout the refuge which welcome a type of oasis to many animals from all types of habitats.
 These lakes and ponds supply these animals with drinking water, food, a breeding place, underwater escape, and a break from insects.
-You might see wildlife such as salamanders, frogs, turtles, water snakes, beavers, ducks, bald-eagles, white-tailed deer, and American black bear wandering around the wildlife refuge.
+Visitors might see wildlife such as salamanders, frogs, turtles, water snakes, beavers, ducks, bald eagles, white-tailed deer, and American black bears around the wildlife refuge.

 Not until the late 1800s and early 1900s did the population of settlers grow along the river.
 Timber harvest, commercial hunting, fishing, trapping, and digging freshwater mussels for their shells were the primary means of making a living in that time.
 This resulted in a significant decrease in native wildlife and their habitats, people continued to live that way until and destroy the wildlife and their habitats until the refuge was established.